El Salvador Police Chief Dies In Helicopter Crash - UrduPoint

 El Salvador Police Chief Dies In Helicopter Crash

-San Salvador, (APP - UrduPoint / Pakistan Point News - 9th Sep, 2024) El Salvador's police chief, known for leading the country's "war" on gangs, was killed in a helicopter crash along with several others, the army said on Monday.
+San Salvador, (APP - UrduPoint / Pakistan Point News - 10th Sep, 2024) El Salvador's police chief, the leader of the country's "war" on gangs, was killed in a helicopter crash while bringing home a fugitive, the army said Monday.

+Mauricio Arriaza Chicas was killed with eight others when their helicopter crashed near Pasaquina, near the border with Honduras, in the early morning hours.

-Police Commissioner General Mauricio Arriaza Chicas led El Salvador's crackdown on criminal gangs since March 2022, a campaign that has netted nearly 82,000 suspected gang members under a system that allows arrests without warrants.
+President Nayib Bukele declared three days of national mourning in honor of Arriaza, who had led El Salvador's crackdown on criminal gangs since March 2022.

+The controversial campaign has netted nearly 82,000 suspected gangsters under a state of emergency that allows for arrests without warrants.
-"We regret to confirm the death of all those on board the UH-1H helicopter of the Salvadoran Air Force, which crashed in Pasaquina" around 180 kilometres (112 miles) east of the capital San Salvador, the military said on social media platform X.

-The helicopter was also carrying Manuel Coto, a former manager of the Cosavi credit union, under police custody, it said.

-President Nayib Bukele said he would ask for international assistance in investigating the crash.

-"What happened cannot remain a mere 'accident', it must be investigated thoroughly and to the last consequences.
-We will ask for international assistance," Bukele wrote on X.

-"Director Arriaza Chicas was a fundamental piece in bringing peace and security to our people," he said.
+"Director Arriaza Chicas was a fundamental piece in bringing peace and security to our people," Bukele said Monday on X.

 "We will investigate this to the end, but no one can bring back our national hero."